 You, and any individual who you give access to your Genomelink account, will be able to access your Trait analysis and reports.

 Our team may also be able to access your results to create reports, improve your results, answer your questions, and provide you with additional assistance that you may need from time to time.
 We limit access to your results to our team members who have a legitimate reason to access them for the purposes listed above.
-Our Privacy Statement contains information about how we use the Personal Information we collect about you while using Genomelink.
+Please read our Privacy Statement, which contains information about how we use and disclose the Personal Information we collect about you while using Genomelink.

-Will AWAKENS use my data for purposes other than providing me with Trait analysis?
+Will GENOMELINK use my data for purposes other than providing me with analysis?

-We may use your data for purposes other than providing you with your Trait analysis.
+We may use your data, including your genetic information, for purposes other than providing you with your Trait analysis.
 Such purposes are described in our Privacy Statement, and include the following:

-In addition, we may aggregate your data with other our other customers’ data for our own and our partners’ research and marketing purposes.
+In addition, we may aggregate your data with other our other customers’ data for our own and our partners’ research, product development and improvement, and marketing purposes.
 Aggregated data cannot be used to identify you.
 For example, aggregated data may include a statement that “30% of our female users share a particular genetic trait,” without providing any data or Trait analysis specific to any individual user.